wwzll123/ESM-DBP/README.md

 - All the best to you!

 # Reference
-[1] Wenwu Zeng, Dafeng Lv, Liwen Xu, Shaoliang Peng.
+[1] Wenwu Zeng, Yutao Dou, Liangrui Pan, Liwen Xu, Shaoliang Peng.
 Interpretable improving prediction performance of general protein language model by domain-adaptive pretraining on DNA-binding protein.
 Submitted.